astral-sh/ruff/README.md

           List of mappings from file pattern to code to exclude --format <FORMAT>
-          Output serialization format for error messages [default: text] [possible values: text, json] --show-files
+          Output serialization format for error messages [default: text] [possible values: text, json] --show-source
+          Show violations with source code
+      --show-files
-          See the files ruff will be run against with the current settings --show-settings
+          See the files Ruff will be run against with the current settings --show-settings
-          See ruff's settings
+          See Ruff's settings
       --add-noqa
           Enable automatic additions of noqa directives to failing lines --dummy-variable-rgx <DUMMY_VARIABLE_RGX>